 Artist Statement

 I rarely paint directly from one photograph, but rather a group of images will provoke a memory of a moment I want to capture.
 As a result, the artfulness, composition, and quality of my photographs add to the quality of my paintings.
-The photographs allow experimentation with light, angles, color, and composition on the subject.
+The photographs allow experimentation with light, angles, color, and composition of the subject.

 “WATERCOLOR IS FLUID SIMPLICITY”